-2. Security of and Access to Campus Facilities
+Security of and Access to Campus

-During business hours, the college will be open to students, parents, employees, contractors, guests, and invitees.
+During business hours, the college will be open to students, parents, employees, contractors, guests, and invitees on an as needed basis.
 During non-college business hours, access to all College facilities is by proxy card or key, if issued, or by admittance via the College Police Department upon authorized confirmation.
 Emergencies may necessitate changes or alterations to any posted schedules.
+Areas that have been accessed by faculty, staff, and or students will be deep cleaned at the end of the day to ensure the safety of the campus from the spread of the COVID 19 virus.